Preferred Return: Everything You Need to Know

 - Are the basic management fees paid to the managers prior to the preferred return?

 They can be, but they are not always done this way.
 If there is ongoing management in the investment, then the management fees will likely be paid even though no profit has yet been made.
 Sometimes investors have to pay out of pocket for the management fees since all the capital has gone into the investments.

 If you need help with a preferred return, you can post your job on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or for companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or for companies like Google, Menlo Ventures, and Airbnb.